killburne/custom-duelingbook/README.md

 - ``specialFromDeckInDef(cardName)`` opens the zone selection and then special summons a monster from your deck to that zone in defense position
 - ``specialFromDeckInAtkRandomZone(cardNames)`` special summons monsters from your deck to an available zone chosen by DB in attack position
 - ``specialFromDeckInDefRandomZone(cardNames)`` special summons monsters from your deck to an available zone chosen by DB in defense position
+- ``specialFromDeckInAtkToZone(cardName~zone)`` special summons a monster from your deck to an available zone from your given list in attack position
+- ``specialFromDeckInDefToZone(cardName~zone)`` special summons a monster from your deck to an available zone from your given list in defense position
 - ``specialFromExtraDeckInAtk(cardName)`` opens the zone selection and then special summons a monster from your extra deck to that zone in attack position
 - ``specialFromExtraDeckInDef(cardName)`` opens the zone selection and then special summons a monster from your extra deck to that zone in defense position
 - ``specialFromExtraDeckInAtkRandomZone(cardNames)`` special summons monsters from your extra deck to an available zone chosen by DB in attack position
 - ``specialFromExtraDeckInDefRandomZone(cardNames)`` special summons monsters from your extra deck to an available zone chosen by DB in defense position
+- ``specialFromExtraDeckInAtkToZone(cardName~zone)`` special summons a monster from your extra deck to an available zone from your given list in attack position
+- ``specialFromExtraDeckInDefToZone(cardName~zone)`` special summons a monster from your extra deck to an available zone from your given list in defense position
 - ``sendFromExtraDeckToGY(cardNames)`` sends cards from your extra deck to your GY
 - ``specialSummonToken()`` special summons a token
 - ``sendAllControllingMonstersFromFieldToGY(cardPosition)`` sends all monster with given position (ATK/DEF) or all if no position given to the GY